TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 In most long-term international living situations, these two answers go hand in hand.
 The work you do and where your money comes from will determine what type of visa/residency you can get.

-If you are just going to bop around the world on tourist visas as a digital nomad, staying as long as you can and then heading somewhere else, you won't have many restrictions if you're from a developed country.
-Citizens of the USA, UK, New Zealand, Australia, Finland, Sweden, Denmark, Germany, Belgium, France, Italy, the Netherlands, Canada, Ireland, Japan, and others can get you into 160+ countries without a visa or by contacting one upon arrival.
+If you are going to bop around the world on tourist visas as a digital nomad, staying as long as you can and then heading somewhere else, you won't have many restrictions if you're from a developed country.
+Citizens of the USA, UK, New Zealand, Australia, Finland, Sweden, Denmark, Germany, Belgium, France, Italy, the Netherlands, Canada, Ireland, Japan, and others can enter 160+ countries without a visa or by getting one upon arrival.
 Note: restrictions can change depending on your citizenship, so always verify via your government agency website.

 When you want to stay longer than a few months, however, that's when things get tricky.
-In nearly any country in the world, their main concern when evaluating your status is whether you can support yourself.
-In Country A, that may be a low bar of $600 a month coming in each month or the equivalent of that times 12 sitting in a bank account.
+In nearly any country globally, their main concern when evaluating your status is whether you can support yourself.
+In Country A, there may be a low bar of $600 a month coming in each month or the equivalent of that times 12 sitting in a bank account.
 In Country B, it may be several thousand dollars a month — plus more for each dependent.

 If you can't meet this threshold, you will likely be relying on tourist visas, never being able to stay longer than three or six months at a time.
 If you earn enough already, though, you will likely meet little resistance from the authorities with this arrangement.
 Stay out of trouble, and all will be well.